bennidi/mbassador/README.md

 Message publication:

-        TestEvent event = new TestEvent();
+        TestMessage message = new TestMessage();
-        TestEvent subEvent = new SubTestEvent();
+        TestMessage subMessage = new SubTestMessage();

-        bus.publishAsync(event); //returns immediately, publication will continue asynchronously bus.post(event).asynchronously(); // same as above
+        bus.publishAsync(message); //returns immediately, publication will continue asynchronously bus.post(message).asynchronously(); // same as above
-        bus.publish(subEvent);   // will return after each handler has been invoked bus.post(subEvent).now(); // same as above
+        bus.publish(subMessage);   // will return after each handler has been invoked bus.post(subMessage).now(); // same as above

 <h2>Installation</h2>
 Beginning with version 1.1.0 MBassador is available from the Maven Central Repository (Hooray!).
 Older versions are still available from the included maven repository in this github repo but will be deleted in the future.
-The preferred way of using MBassador is to simply add the dependency as shown in step two.
+The recommended way of using MBassador in your project is to add the dependency as shown in step two.
 Step one is only necessary if you want to use an older version that is not available in the central repository.

  1. Add the repository location to your pom.xml